Gallopsled/pwntools-tutorial/README.md

 # Introduction

-Pwntools (a fork of [`pwntools`](https://pwntools.com)) is a grab-bag of tools to make exploitation during CTFs as painless as possible, and to make exploits as easy to read as possible.
+[`Pwntools`](https://pwntools.com) is a grab-bag of tools to make exploitation during CTFs as painless as possible, and to make exploits as easy to read as possible.

 There are bits of code everyone has written a million times, and everyone has their own way of doing it.
 Pwntools aims to provide all of these in a semi-standard way, so that you can stop copy-pasting the same `struct.unpack('>I', x)` code around and isntead use more slightly more legible wrappers like `pack` or `p32` or even `p64(..., endian='big', sign=True)`.